AnudeepKonda/BugDetector/README.md

     USAGE: python3 classifier_data_gen.py

     Description: This file reads in the final_entropies.txt created by earlier file.
 It trains a binary classifier on 80% of data in final_entropies.txt.
-This classifier tries to classify a given entropy value into two categories: bug and not bug.
+This classifier tries to classify a given probability value into two categories: bug and not bug.
 This file outputs the trained classifier and saves in under the name 'classifier.h5'

 4. kerasImplementation/prediction.py